 - any other clinical update or evidence they consider relevant.

-You can apply for a renewal:
+Two ways you can apply for a renewal:

 - email: email@example.com